Fedora31/nhcustom2/README.md

 pound sign (`#`) are taken as comments and not parsed.
 It should contain only ASCII characters.

-The **first** line of the file MUST contain either the word (called flag) `remove` or `keep`.
+The configuration file should contain either the word (called command, previously flag) `remove` or `keep`.
 This informs the program whether the hats the file specifies must be removed from the game, or kept in with everything else removed.

-If you plan to remove a lot of cosmetics, I recommand using the `keep` flag.
-The database doesn't cover all the cosmetics (like medals) and probably contains errors. the `keep` flag makes the program work with paths from the input directory instead, which greatly reduces the risk of encountering unwanted cosmetics in game.
+If you plan to remove a lot of cosmetics, I recommand using the `keep` command.
+The database doesn't cover all the cosmetics (like medals) and probably contains errors. the `keep` command makes the program work with paths from the input directory instead, which greatly reduces the risk of encountering unwanted cosmetics in game.